Jcabreira/azure-quickstart-templates/sql-server-2014-alwayson-existing-vnet-and-ad/Readme.md

 + 	The default settings for compute require that you have at least 9 cores of free quota to deploy.

 + 	The images used to create this deployment are
-	+ 	SQL Server - Latest SQL Server 2014 on Windows Server 2012 R2 Image
+	+ 	SQL Server - Latest SQL Server 2014 on Windows Server 2012 R2 Image and SQL BYOL Licencing Model
 	+ 	Witness - Latest Windows Server 2012 R2 Image

 + 	The image configuration is defined in variables, but the scripts that configure this deployment have only been tested with these versions and may not work on other images.